 - To resurvey populations of Irish Red List plant species not recorded since 2000 – despite over 20 years of intensive survey effort for Atlas 2020

 - To collect information that will inform future national and local status assessments (e.g., County Rare Plant Registers) and improve our understanding of their ecology and reasons for decline.

-- Search for Irish Red Data plant species populations in 10 km squares (hectads) where they have not been recorded since 2000
+- Search for Irish Red Data List populations in 10 km squares (hectads) where they have not been recorded since 2000

 - Look for five populations in each county each year over next 3 years

 - Make a detailed record of each population

 - Involve local members and groups